Chongtong: Cheonja-Chongtong

 The 'Sky' or 'Heaven' type cannon was the largest of the chongtong.
 Its length was about 1.3 m and the bore was about 13 cm.
 One of the projectiles it fired was a 30 kg 'daejanggunjeon', a large rocket-shaped arrow with an iron head and four fins.
 Using the daejanggunjeon, the Cheonja-Chongtong had a range of up to 2.4 km.

 Jija-Chongtong

 The 'Earth' cannon was a little smaller, about 1 m long with a bore of about 10 cm.
 It could fire a 16.5 kg 'janggunjeon' (similar to the daejanggunjeon, only smaller) about 1 km.

 Hyeonja-Chongtong

 The 'Black' type was about 0.8 m long with a bore of about 8 cm and could fire a 'chadajeon' (similar to the janggunjeon) that weighed about 3.5 kg up to about 1 to 2 km.

 Hwangja-Chongtong

 The 'Yellow' was the smallest of the cannons.
 It resembled the European hand-cannon.
 Its bore was about 5 cm and shot a large arrow (similar to the chadaejeon) that weighed about 1.5 kg or four ordinary arrows at once which had a range of about 730 m.

 Handheld guns

+Go-Chongtong

+In 1377 during the Goryeo Dynasty, a medieval Korean chemist, inventor, and military general named Ch'oe Musŏn created the country's first hand cannon.